eliorians/Broyhill-Wind-Turbine/README.md

     turbine-util.py         - clean turbine data to be used by the model

-    weather-util.py         - cleans historical weather data to be used by the model

     main.py                 - where the model is trained and evaluated